Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 If a dialog box opens for your workflow transition status, complete all mandatory fields (indicated by a red asterisk) before submitting the form.

-If the target column is associated with more than one status, when you hover the issue over that column, each possible transition will appear as a separate section with a dashed outline.
+If the target column is associated with more than one status, when you hover the issue over that column, each possible transition will appear as a separate section with an outline.
 Complete the transition to the appropriate status by dropping the issue onto the section of the column.

 Transition multiple issues